Listen to this article

 -

-Expand Your Emergency Fund: After tackling the most expensive debt, work towards a more comprehensive emergency fund covering three to six months of living expenses๐ก Definition:Amount needed to maintain a standard of living.
+Expand Your Emergency Fund: Once the high-interest debt is gone, you can go back to building your emergency fund.
+Now the goal is to save enough to cover three to six months of essential living expenses💡 Definition:Amount needed to maintain a standard of living.

 Practical Example

-- 20% of income for savings and debt repayment
+- 20% of your income goes directly to savings and debt repayment.

 Common Mistakes and Considerations